 1968

 Carolina’s Camp for Children with Diabetes opens with help from Duke University on the Eagle’s Nest campus.
-This partnership with the American Diabetes Associations of North and South Carolina and Georgia ran until 1984.
+This partnership with the American Diabetes Associations of North and South Carolina and Georgia continued until 1984.

 1973